 WHERE PEOPLE WORK TOGETHER COURAGEOUSLY, THEIR POTENTIAL IS UNLIMITED.

-His career started as a Washington, DC lobbyist and he pulled up stakes and moved to Arizona as a newlywed in 1988 where he joined the Citibank corporate sales team and later served as Marketing Director for Bank of Scottsdale.
+Matt was the founder and long-time executive director of a pioneering marketing collaboration of Arizona's arts & cultural sector.
+His career started as a lobbyist for the real estate industry in Washington, DC before he pulled up stakes and moved to Arizona as a newlywed in 1988 where he served as director of sales and marketing for a community bank.

 Before being named City Manager, John served in increasingly responsible roles within the City of Scottsdale - heading departments of Human Resources, Organizational Effectiveness and Transportation as well as being appointed Executive Director for Downtown Development where he facilitated an estimated $6 billion in public and private investment over a 4-year period.